-Having a Computerized Maintenance Management System or CMMS optimizes the work, allows effective monitoring, solves problems that occur in day to day, organizes activities properly and more.
+Having a Computerized Maintenance Management System or CMMS optimizes the work, allows effective monitoring, solves problems that occur in the day-to-day, organizes activities appropriately, and more.

 Here are five ways in which this system can help you automate your documentation and achieve goals in the shortest possible time:

-1.- Reduces the time of documentation and therefore less hours lost: Maintenance technicians spend a lot of time organizing papers, scheduling activities, setting schedules; time that can be used in a better way, in fixing maintenance problems.
+- Reduces the time of documentation and, therefore less, hours lost: Maintenance technicians spend a lot of time organizing papers, scheduling activities, and setting schedules, time that can be used in a better way in fixing maintenance problems.

-3. – Provides information in real time: This system allows tracing the tasks to know which are running, which are delayed, tom obtain real and reliable information on the development of maintenance planning.
+- Provides information in real-time: This system allows tracing the tasks to know which are running and which are delayed to obtain accurate and reliable information on the development of maintenance planning.

-4. – Sends notifications to keep track of activities, avoiding delays: The system sends notifications to the technicians responsible for each activity, so that they perform their work on time, avoiding delays.
+- Sends notifications to keep track of activities, avoiding delays: The system sends notifications to the technicians responsible for each activity so that they perform their work on time, avoiding delays.

 The CMMS data supports the metrics necessary for better operations